Manual: MEDIA POLICY

 3. Credentialed and/or approved media members, including those with a credential, will be required to check in upon arrival each day at state tournament events that require registration.

 The IHSAA welcomes members of school media organizations to state tournament events.
-While permanent credentials will not be issued to school media members, a temporary credential and access are available at all state tournament events.
 School media representatives must abide by policies established within this manual.

 1. School media organizations include, but are not limited to: newspaper, magazine, yearbook, television station, district publications, or website.
 Representatives may be reporters, photographers, or videographers.